How to Make Bones Strong: Foods, Tips & Supplements that Work

 - Progesterone: Not long ago, the hormone estrogen was considered an essential element for women’s bones.
 Now, it appears that the hormone progesterone does a better job of stimulating new bone formation in women.
 Testosterone is the equivalent hormone that helps men’s bones stay strong.
 You’ll need a physician to prescribe progesterone or testosterone, which are available as creams and pills.
 The natural forms are better utilized by the body than the synthetic versions of these hormones.

 Our bodies are constantly working hard to build new bone, and we can help out with some moderate exercise, smart food choices, and a few supplements.
-The bone-building suggestions here are the same ones I use myself and recommend to patients like Susan.
+The bone-building suggestions here are the same ones I use myself and recommend to friends like Susan.
 They work for us, and I think you’ll find they’ll be a big help for you, too.